AlanC5/VBA-Travel-Costs/README.md

 You can ask BudgetYourTrip for an API KEY.

 VBA-JSON module must be imported into VBA to run the code.
-Please follow the tutorial on their github for more information.
+Please follow the youtube tutorial on their github repo for more information.